 Timing and volume are important.
 You don’t want to bombard a customer with emails.
 After two or three messages they start to lose their impact and can even actively antagonize the customer.
 If you buy a product and find yourself on the receiving end of daily emails, nagging you to leave a product review, it’s hardly going to encourage you to leave that review or purchase from that seller again.

 On the other hand, there’s nothing wrong with a few targeted emails.
 A typical follow-up email sequence could run like this.

 The day of purchase: Purchase confirmation

 Before the customer has even received the product you can let him or her know it is on its way.
 This tells the customer that their order has been processed and ship.
-If possible it can include tracking information so they can see where the package is.
+If possible it can include Amazon order tracking information so they can know the location of the product at all times.

 A couple of days after delivery: Purchase follow-up and review request

 With the product nearly arrived it should be fresh in the customer’s mind.
 This is a good opportunity to contact them to check everything is okay.
 This is a good opportunity to politely ask for a review.
 At the same time, though, you should ask them to let you know if there was a problem.
 This will help you address any concerns they have at an early stage and could avoid a piece of negative feedback which could have an impact on your reputation.

 This is probably your final shot.
 It’s a chance to check in with the customer and find out if everything is going well.
 You could try a message along these lines:

 It’s been a little while since you received our product and we hope you’re enjoying it.
 As you know the Amazon community relies on reviews from buyers like yourself to help them make their choice.
 A few words from you would go a long way to helping other buyers.
 If you have not already left a review it would help us tremendously if you could spare a few minutes to do so.
 Simply click on the (LINK or Image) below the product to leave your comments.’